Creel90/DeLorean/homework-5/readme.md

 ### Design Choices (Designer)

 ## Designer

 ### Yonni Baruch

 For our style sheet, we took reference from similar basic websites some of us have used in different websites such as our simple nav.
 We also wanted to add some more interactivity by making the buttons on the nav move and glow blue.
 This makes the website more fun and a little more enjoyable to look at.

 ### Members & Responsibilities (Scrum Master)

-Cammie Reel- President/Architect- "Submit assignments, write Project Summary section"/"Write Core Webpages section"
+Cammie Reel- President/Architect- "Submit assignments, write Project Summary section"/"Write Core Webpages section" - Online Bookstore

-Olusola Abolade- Scrum Master- "Write Members & Responsibilities section"
+Olusola Abolade- Scrum Master- "Write Members & Responsibilities section" - Flower Shop

-Zachary Stepp- Analyst- "Write Key Takeaways section"
+Zachary Stepp- Analyst- "Write Key Takeaways section" - Restaurant Menu

-Yonni Baruch- Designer- "Write Design Choices section"
+Yonni Baruch- Designer- "Write Design Choices section" - Animal Shelter